pietrop/how-to-craft-compelling-stories-out-of-audio-video-interviews/story-concepts/paper-editing-and-story-concepts.md

 This is a good time to revisit [exposition](/story-concepts/exposition.md) as a tool that can be used to strengthen the narrative.
-Key to exposition is the notion of

->"letting the audience know **what** they need to know **when** they need to know it"
+Key to exposition is the notion of "letting the audience know **what** they need to know **when** they need to know it".

 ### 8. Reconnect video sequence